Wania-khan76/CEW-CEP/README.md

 2.	open the terminal where your code is then write:

-  	    chmod +x CEWWeatherAPI.sh./CEWWeatherAPI.sh
+  	    chmod +x CEWWeatherAPI.sh

 3. Run the script file using

                   ./CEWWeatherAPI.sh

  Usage

-Follow the on-screen instructions to retrieve, process, and analyze weather data.
+We only need to run the CEWWeatherAPI.sh script which will automatically run all the files and send an email of the report and anomaly log to the user.

 	Code Structure: